UM-Flint FEMA Approved

 In July of 2010, the University of Michigan Flint was awarded a FEMA Pre Disaster Mitigation (PDM) Grant through the State of Michigan.
-This grant is part of the FEMA Hazard Mitigation Assistance Program which is administered under the Robert T. Stafford Disaster Relief and Emergency Assistance Act.
-The enabling legislation for the Grant is 44 CFR Part 201, and additional information on the background of the grant funding can be found at Hazard Mitigation Grant Program.
+This grant is part of the FEMA Hazard Mitigation Assistance Program administered under the Robert T. Stafford Disaster Relief and Emergency Assistance Act.
+The Michigan State Police-Emergency Management Division (MSP-EMD) acts as FEMAs representative at the state level for evaluating and administering the Pre Disaster Hazard Mitigation Grant program.
+Additional information on the background of the FEMA grant can be found at Hazard Mitigation Grant Program.

 The University completed and obtained State and Federal approval for the plan in 2012 .
 By gaining approval from Michigan EMD and FEMA for the UM Flint Hazard Mitigation Plan the University is now eligible for additional Hazard Mitigation Grant program funding under FEMAs PDM program.
-While one of the primary goal for the Hazard Mitigation Plan is to identify, prioritize and implement risk reduction measures to further create a Campus Culture of Preparedness, obtaining approval for our Hazard Mitigation Plan may prove to be a valuable strategic effort in support of the University's overall risk management and hazard mitigation funding programs.
+While one of the primary goal for the Hazard Mitigation Plan is to identify, prioritize and implement risk reduction measures to further create and sustain a Campus Culture of Preparedness, obtaining approval for our Hazard Mitigation Plan may prove to be a valuable strategic effort in support of the University's overall risk management and hazard mitigation funding programs.